 1.90 Obtain a unit vector perpendicular to the two vectors given in Problem 1.85.

-1.91 You are given vectors $\vec{A} = 5.0\hat{i} - 6.5\hat{j}$ and $\vec{B} = -3.5\hat{i} + 7.0{j}$.
-A third vector $\vec{C}$ lies in the xy-plane.
-Vector $\vec{C}$.
-Vector $\vec{C}$ is perpendicular to vector $\vec{A}$, and the scalar product of $\vec{C}$ with $\vec{B}$ is 15.0 =.
-From this information, find the components of vector $\vec{C}$.
+1.91 You are given vectors \vec{A} = 5.0\hat{i} - 6.5\hat{j} and \vec{B} = -3.5\hat{i} + 7.0{j}.
+A third vector \vec{C} lies in the xy-plane.
+Vector \vec{C}.
+Vector \vec{C} is perpendicular to vector \vec{A}, and the scalar product of \vec{C} with \vec{B} is 15.0 =.
+From this information, find the components of vector \vec{C}.

-1.92 Two vectors $\vec{A}$ and $\vec{B}$have magnitude A = 3.00 and B = 3.00.
-Their vector product is $\vec{A} \times \vec{B} = -5.00\hat{k} + 2.00\hat{i}$.
-What is the angle between $\vec{A}$ and $\vec{B}$?
+1.92 Two vectors \vec{A} and \vec{B}have magnitude A = 3.00 and B = 3.00.
+Their vector product is \vec{A} \times \vec{B} = -5.00\hat{k} + 2.00\hat{i}.
+What is the angle between \vec{A} and \vec{B}?

-1.93 Later in our study of physics we will encounter quantities represented by $(\vec{A} \times \vec{B}) \cdot \vec{C}$. a) Prove that for any three vectors $\vec{A}$, $\vec{B}$, and $\vec{C}$, $\vec{A} \cdot (\vec{B}) \times \vec{C}) = (\vec{A} \times \vec{B}) \cdot \vec{C}$. b) Calculate $(\vec{A} \times \vec{B}) \cdot \vec{C}$ for the three vectors $\vec{A}$ with magnitude A = 5.00 and angle $\theta_A = 26.0^\circ$ measured in the sense from the +x-axis toward the +y-axis, $\vec{B}$ with B = 4.00 and $\theta_B = 63.0^\circ$, and $\vec{C}$ with magnitude 6.00 and in the +z-direction.
-Vectors $\vec{A}$ and $\vec{B}$ are in the xy-plane.
+1.93 Later in our study of physics we will encounter quantities represented by (\vec{A} \times \vec{B}) \cdot \vec{C}. a) Prove that for any three vectors \vec{A}, \vec{B}, and \vec{C}, \vec{A} \cdot (\vec{B}) \times \vec{C}) = (\vec{A} \times \vec{B}) \cdot \vec{C}. b) Calculate (\vec{A} \times \vec{B}) \cdot \vec{C} for the three vectors \vec{A} with magnitude A = 5.00 and angle \theta_A = 26.0^\circ measured in the sense from the +x-axis toward the +y-axis, \vec{B} with B = 4.00 and \theta_B = 63.0^\circ, and \vec{C} with magnitude 6.00 and in the +z-direction.
+Vectors \vec{A} and \vec{B} are in the xy-plane.